 But as anyone who has sat amid the hooting and hollering of the opinionated Westminster audience knows, some breeds are automatic crowd favorites.
 Any dog that looks like a regular Joe, with a tousled coat or wrinkly skin, usually gets crowd support.
 But fussier, more primped breeds?
 Not so much.

 Whether out of fealty or familiarity, Westminster fans also root for the breed that sits on the couch beside them.
 But chances are they won’t get much satisfaction on that score, either.
 Of the top five breeds registered by the American Kennel Club, three have never won Best in Show at the Garden.

 Below are some canine hopefuls that have yet to best their competitors at Manhattan’s famous dog show.
 Don’t miss the Westminster Kennel Club Highlight Show Presented by Purina Pro Plan.
-You can watch every breed compete for the top spot by tuning into Fox or the Fox Sports app on Feb.
-23 at noon in all time zones.
+You can watch every breed compete for the top spot by tuning into Fox or the Fox Sports app on June 26.